Recovery Centers of America Alumni Association

 We know that being of service to others and finding fulfillment in recovery often go together.
 Therefore, one of our goals is help you find a commitment that fits your life.

 The benefits of dedicating your time to helping others navigate recovery are endless.
 Extending a friendly hand to a peer can provide you with a sense of purpose, belonging, and exceptional gratitude.
 Making commitments in your recovery are not only promises that you make to yourself, but promises you make to others.
 Knowing someone is relying on your act of service is one of the most beneficial ways to maintain accountability in your recovery.

-Your Alumni Coordinators stand by your side and support you
+Your Alumni Team stands by your side to support you

 Subscribe to Alumni Association communications

 If you are not receiving email and text communications from the RCA Alumni Association including meeting and event detail, recovery-related content, and RCA news, provide your information in the Alumni Association form below.
 Everyone in recovery is welcome, whether you received treatment with RCA or not.
 We look forward to connecting you with our growing, supportive community.

 Anyone!
 The RCA Alumni Association aims to play an active role in the recovery community, thus, anyone interested in learning how to live a sober life is welcome to take part in all our offerings.
 Studies show that social support from family and friends has been consistently found to predict positive outcomes, which is why our Alumni Association encourages loved ones to get involved.

 To foster the strong relationships built in treatment and celebrate the unique culture present at each site, our Alumni Association chapters follow a facility-centered model, meaning that after discharge, you will become an alumnus of the site you visited.
 If you visited more than one site, we welcome you to choose the chapter of the site nearest you, or the site in which you have the strongest connection to.
 Currently, we have Alumni Association chapters at all our sites: